eleblanc-ai/SweetPea/README.md

 <a name="start-server">

 ### 3. Start the server
-The server is a [basic Flask app](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) that includes one test endpoint called `testMessage`.
+The server is a [basic Flask app](https://flask.palletsprojects.com/en/1.1.x/quickstart/#a-minimal-application) that includes one demo endpoint called `time`.
+This endpoint returns the server's system time.

 Start the server from the `SweetPea/server` directory in a new terminal tab or window.